-EAD (Exposure at Default) x PD (Probability of default) x LGD (Loss Given Default) x DF (Discount factor).
+EAD (exposure at default) x PD (probability of default) x LGD (loss given default) x DF (discount factor).

-Where EAD is the exposure to risk and is measured based on the accounting balances (outstanding balances receivable in the form of a cash flow or other financial asset) less any prepayments and any bank or other quarantees provided by the customer.
+Where EAD is the exposure to risk and is measured based on the accounting balances (outstanding balances receivable in the form of a cash flow or other financial asset) less any prepayments and any bank or other guarantees provided by the customer.
 PD is the probability of default.
 LGD is the loss that would be incurred in the event of debtor default and is calculated as (1 - recovery rate).
-The recovery rate depends on the specific quarantees of the receivable or loan.
+The recovery rate depends on the specific guarantees of the receivable or loan.
 DF is the time value of money.